 Program & Communications Coordinator

-Cheryl Manley, Program & Communications Coordinator, manages KID smART’s PR and marketing efforts while providing support to the programming team.
-Cheryl worked as a marketing and digital media consultant for several local organizations including the New Orleans Swing Dance Festival, Elephant Quilt Productions, and Vintage 329.
+Cheryl Manley, Program & Communications Coordinator, manages KID smART’s digital and print marketing as well as in-school communication and documentation.
+She is also the primary photographer in KID smART classrooms and at events.
+She presented KID smART’s storytelling practices at the 2016 National Guild Conference for Community Arts Education.
+Cheryl has worked as a marketing and digital media consultant for several local organizations including the New Orleans Swing Dance Festival, Elephant Quilt Productions, and The NOLA Project.
 She earned bachelor’s degrees in Communication Studies and Video Production from Loyola University Chicago.

 Tiana Nobile, Arts Coach, has been living and teaching in New Orleans since 2009.
-She earned a BA in Poetry and Ethnic Studies from Sarah Lawrence College and a Masters in Teaching Elementary and Special Education from the University of New Orleans.
-Tiana is a Kundiman fellow and a student in the MFA Program for Writers at Warren Wilson College.
-Her poetry has appeared in various locations online and in print, such as The Collagist, Phantom, Bone Bouquet, and others.
+She earned a BA from Sarah Lawrence College, a Masters in Teaching Elementary and Special Education from the University of New Orleans and a Masters of Fine Arts in Poetry from Warren Wilson College.
+Tiana is a Kundiman fellow and a recipient of a 2017 Rona Jaffe Foundation Writer’s Award.
 She is the author of the chapbook, The Spirit of the Staircase (Antenna Press Street Press, 2017), a collaboration with visual artist Brigid Conroy.

 Echo Olander, Executive Director, has directed the vision and mission of KID smART and manages the day-to-day work of the agency since its inception.
 Echo served as thought partner and the lead staff for a city-wide planning process for arts education, Any Given Child, which will be launching programming in 2015-16.
 Previous employers include the New York State Council on the Arts, the Arts Council of New Orleans, and contractually for Mississippi Arts Commission/Whole Schools Program, and the Louisiana Division of the Arts.
 She was named to the Louisiana team for the NEA Education Leadership Institute, has coordinated the review of Louisiana Curriculum guides for the Louisiana Department of Education and the Louisiana Division of the Arts and coordinated Imagination, Creativity and Innovation, a statewide program on arts integration in Louisiana for four years.
 She has served as a panelist for the National Guild for Community Arts Education, Louisiana Division of the Arts, the Mississippi Arts Commission and Arts Council of New Orleans has presented workshops in a number of locations nationally.
 Echo has a BA in English from Newcomb College/Tulane University.